Amitav-Krishna/lemonade_cartel/lemonade_cartel.md

 draft: false
 ---

 It's summer break!
-You decide you're going to embrace that entrepreneurial fire inside of you and finally start living the ***✨American dream✨***; you're going to start your own **business**!
+You decide you're going to embrace that entrepreneurial fire inside of you and finally start living the ***American dream***; you're going to start your own **business**!
  Your mom takes you to Walmart and you spend all of the allowance you've saved up since Christmas and buy a plastic jug, some lemons, and some sugar.
 You come home, and like the **dirty little capitalist** you are, you get to work and soon enough, you serve your first customer.
 It's everything you've ever dreamed of and more!
 People can't get enough of your arguably refreshing beverage, and you make back all of your money and **more**.
 However, like anything good in life, it doesn't last for long: enter **Timmy**.
 Apart from his horrific, oddly dragon-shaped birthmarks, Timbifer is also your **arch-nemesis**.
 He sees your stand and decides to copy your idea, except his lemonade he sells for 5 cents cheaper, stealing most of your business.
 You now have three options:<br><br>